 Once your organization is aligned on resourcing and approach, it’s time to get started.
 If you’ve elected to work with an outside auditor, great!
 You can expect to collaborate with the third party on the following steps.
 But if you’ve decided to go it alone and conduct the audit internally, here is what you’ll need to do.

 While quantitative research is fundamental to the overall success of your UX audit, gaining perspectives from actual users is invaluable.
-Conduct actual user research by interviewing end-users of your site.
+Conduct actual user research by interviewing the end users of your site.
 Get their overall impressions and feedback.
 Understand what they like about the experience, and what frustrations they have.
 Pay attention to how they navigate through your site, and any obstacles or confusion points they encounter along the way.
 You may have gained these insights with earlier usability testing.
-If so, it’s still important to revisit and get additional perspective.
+If so, it’s still important to revisit and get additional perspectives.

 Based on insights gathered from interviews, create user flows.
 User flows outline the steps users must take to complete objectives on your site.
 User flows should incorporate any deterrents or areas where users could potentially be steered away from completing the objectives.
 Mapping out how users move within your site helps you see where elements can be streamlined to help users complete tasks without getting sidetracked, frustrated, or distracted.